DJTech84/boiler-card/README.md

 If you find **Ariston Lydos Boiler Card** useful and want to support its development, you can make a **voluntary donation**.

-Donations are optional and help support development and maintenance.
+Donations are optional and help support development and maintenance of this open-source project.

 Please select **“Goods and Services”** when donating.